ynloultratech/graphql-bundle/doc/content/07_Advanced/03_Endpoints.md

 but this is not the best solution, because the schema still displaying these operations.
 If your security check fails or is missing, you are exposing functional and dangerous operations.

-In the other hand, `endpoints` hide this sensitive operations for users with proper access, and the GraphQL schema works like a firewall because can't execute a non existent operation.
+In the other hand, `endpoints` hide this sensitive operations for users without proper access, and the GraphQL schema works like a firewall because can't execute a non existent operation.

 # Configuration

-To activate endpoints go to your `config.yml` add the following config:
+To activate endpoints go to your `config.yml` and add the following config:

 ````yaml
 graphql: